Poltergeistz/cyber-identity/README.md

 ## The game

 You lost your memory, all you've got is a strange message from an unknown number, attached to the message there is a picture.
-Based on the photo you've got, retrive your identity.
+Based on the photo you've got, retrieve your identity.

 ## Dev
 For now it's just a prototype but the goal is a develop a chatbot.

 ## Theme
 Hacking, cybersecurity, big data, IA.

+## Documentation
+You can check the wiki for more information.

 ## Contribute